xyanz/PongX/rubric.md

 - Student work uses a form to collect information about the user and display that information; include things like buttons, sliders, checkboxes, radio buttons, etc.
 - Student work includes a styled a form, landing page, and game with class-based CSS
 - Student work includes a media query for a tablet to make the game responsive
-- Student work uses skeleton.css for a grid system
+- Student uses flexbox to lay out game